taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min guides Soka's arms to wrap around the main tree trunk, climbing onto a low branch in order to the position the much taller Soka correctly, with arms stretched up from Soka's full height.
 Min then hops down to the ground and croches behind Soka, hands clasped to create a step for Soka's foot.

 **Min: "Now, one foot's gonna step onto my hands, then the other foot will go on my shoulder.
-Don't worry, I have to help Gustavo all the time, and he's much bigger than you."**
+Don't worry, I help Gustavo all the time, and he's much bigger than you."**

 Soka hesitantly places a foot into Min's hands.